tikv/website/content/deep-dive/monitoring/prometheus.md

 systems monitoring and alerting toolkit.
 Widely adopted by cloud native applications, Prometheus is a graduated project of the [CNCF].

-The TiKV team develop and maintain [rust-prometheus], the Rust clien for Prometheus.
+The TiKV team develops and maintains [rust-prometheus], the Rust client for Prometheus.
 The library is heavily used in TiKV to collect various metrics.

 ## Data Model

 Prometheus stores all data as time series.
-Time series data are formed with _samples_.
+Time series data are made up of _samples_.
 Each sample consists of a float64 value and a millisecond-precision timestamp.